 - 1 tbsp butter

-Remove from heat and transfer to a paper towel-lined plate.
-Combine red wine, beef stock, and tomato paste in a medium bowl and stir until tomato paste is incorporated, mix in bacon.
+2) Remove pan from Suvie and whisk 1/2 cup red wine, 1/2 cup beef stock, and 1 tbsp tomato paste into the pan with the bacon.
 Generously season beef on all sides with salt and pepper.

-After the cook, remove the garlic, thyme, rosemary, and bay leaf from the bourguignon and discard.
-Taste and season with salt and pepper as needed.
+5) After the cook, remove and discard the garlic, thyme, rosemary, and bay leaf.
+Season stew with salt and pepper to taste.

-Cut potatoes in half or quarters, toss with the butter and season with salt to taste.
-Divide potatoes among four bowls.
+6) Cut potatoes in half, toss with the butter, and season with salt to taste.
+Divide potatoes between four bowls.
 Ladle the bourguignon over the potatoes.
 Top with additional fresh thyme leaves as garnish and enjoy!

 Boeuf Bourguignon is traditionally made using Red Burgundy which makes it a perfect no-risk wine pairing choice.
 Alternatively, any full-bodied red like a Merlot should work as well.